jrhudlstn/MSDS498-FakeNewsDetector/README.md

 # MSDS498-FakeNewsDetectorUsing URL as Input
-Simple Flask web application for fake news detection.
+This is a Simple Flask web application for fake news detection.
 Run on Google Cloud Run and then storing the prediction results on Google BigQuery.
-#
-from google.cloud import bigquery import os import datetime os.environ['GOOGLE_APPLICATION_CREDENTIALS'] = 'creds.json'

-client = bigquery.Client()
+Google Cloud Platform, BigQuery, Flask, and GitHub.
+## The application will
+1. The input is read  from the URL entered on the front-end Web App 'Search Box' and the user clicks 'Submit'.
+2.The text context is pre-process, vectorize, and transform to the tf-idf representation format.
+3. This leads to the prediction for a fake or real URL link (news link).
+4. The result is updated/nserted as a prediction to the data table stored in BigQuery for further analyisis.
+This can be used (but not demoed here) as an analytics set.
+5. The results are then displayed to the user.

 # The the table BigQuery to store predictions
 Table schema